yasminebenmoussa8-ui/Financial-modeling-case/README.md

-# Three-Statement Financial Model & Scenario Analysis: Blu Containers
+# Integrated Three-Statement Financial Model | Blu Containers

-An advanced, dynamic 3-statement financial forecasting model built to analyze the debt sustainability, liquidity constraints, and operational scaling of **Blu Containers Company** over a 5-year projection horizon (2023–2027).
+This project consists of a fully integrated three-statement financial model developed in Microsoft Excel to forecast the financial performance of Blu Containers over a five-year horizon (2023–2027).

-This model features fully integrated financial statements, automated credit facilities, and a macro-driven scenario engine designed for strategic decision-making and credit analysis.
+The model integrates the Income Statement, Balance Sheet, Cash Flow Statement, and supporting schedules while incorporating scenario analysis to assess profitability, liquidity, and capital structure under different operating environments.

 ---